Hull City has been around for more than 110 years and seen both good times and bad times. For an in-depth look into the ups and downs, read on.

 Dowie's first game in charge brought an unbelievable defeat.
 City led Portsmouth 2-1 going into the last couple of minutes at Fratton Park, but they somehow ended up losing the match 3-2.
 That defeat did little to help confidence and although Dowie oversaw victory in his first home game in charge, 2-0 against Fulham, relegation was all but confirmed after home losses to Burnely (4-1) and Sunderland (1-0).
 The Tigers' time in the Premier League came to an end with a 0-0 draw against Liverpool at the KC Stadium, a game which proved to be the last of Dowie's brief spell as manager.

-After a summer of speculation, Nigel Pearson was appointed as the club's new manager in late June and he took City to an 11th-place finish in his first season in charge.
-However, in November 2011, Pearson returned to former club Leicester, leaving Nick Barmby to take temporary charge of first team affairs.
+After a summer of speculation, Nigel Pearson was appointed as the club's new manager in late June and he took City to an 11th-place finish in his first season in charge, a season during which the future of the Club had once again been threatened by financial troubles.
+At the eleventh hour, the Tigers were saved by the Allam family who stepped forward to become the new owners in December 2010.
+As far as footballing matters were concerned, Pearson's reign as manager ended in November 2011 when he returned to former club Leicester, leaving Nick Barmby to take temporary charge of first team affairs.
 After a successful couple of months, Barmby was handed the role of manager on a more permanent basis, leading the Tigers to an eighth place finish with a play-off push falling short in the final few weeks of the season.

 Promotion, FA Cup Final, Europe....